Presbyterian-Church-of-Coventry/pcc-website/content/about/our-leaders.md

 ![Danielle Bolliger](../images/2024-portrait_danielle.jpeg)

 Danielle has been a member of PCC since 2010.
 She became the Church Administrator in May of 2017.
 Danielle has been married to Deacon Scott Bolliger since 1984.
-They live in Tolland with their two children, Hannah and Evan, and one dog – their rescue, Abby.
-Danielle enjoys spending time with her family, hiking, riding bikes, or venturing into Boston for a Red Sox game.
+They live in Windsor with their rescue dog, Abby.
+They have 2 adult children, Hannah and Evan, who live locally.
+Danielle enjoys spending time with her family, hiking, dancing, riding bikes, or venturing into Boston for a Red Sox game.
 A favorite Bible verse: _Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand._ Isaiah 41:10

 # Elders